sri-rang/securities-case/README.md

 ## The Assignment

 Please implement the securities-casus-web module using AngularJS.
-The module should show a page with all the instruments on them.
+The module should show a page with all the instruments and their prices on them.
-Instrument price updates should be shown in this page as well.
+Instrument price updates should preferably be shown in this page using the appropriate technology.